About Bovine TB

 Testing & movements

-These TB cattle control enhancements are being introduced by Defra from January 2018 following a public consultation in August 2016.
+These TB cattle control enhancements were introduced by Defra from January 2018 following a public consultation in August 2016.

 The Edge Area was established in January 2013 as part of the government’s Strategy for achieving Officially Bovine Tuberculosis Free (OTF) status for England by 2038.

-For the purposes of bovine TB control, England was split into three different management regions:
+For the purposes of bovine TB control, England is split into three different management regions:

 The level of bovine TB varies between regions and that is why different control measures are applied in different parts of the country.
 Cattle herds in the Edge Area are subject to enhanced disease control measures to try to halt the spread of disease from the HRA, with the longer term aim of achieving OTF status for counties in the Edge Area.